We are a San Antonio story.

 1979: Chumney, Jones & Kell, Inc.

-Bartlett Cocke decreased his involvement in the firm, and the five longest-tenured employees took control of the firm.
-The group decided to include only Pat Chumney, Carlos Jones and John Kell Jr’s names in the name of the firm.
+Bartlett Cocke decreased his involvement in the firm, and the five longest-tenured employees took control.
+The group decided to include only Patrick Swearingen Chumney, Carlos Jones (who joined the firm in 1962), and John Kell Jr’s names in the title of the firm.
+Bartlett Cocke retired from practice in 1981.

 1983: Jones & Kell, Inc.